Moneytis/Money-transfer-API-Standards-v1.0/source/includes/_level2.md

 *    |   *   |   * |   see Recipient standardized

 <aside class="notice">
-The recipient information will be in the body with as index the "name" of the fields given in the recipient documentation (see Recipient standarized).
+The recipient information will be in the body with as index the "name" of the fields given in the recipient documentation (see Recipient standardized).
 </aside>

 ##### 2. Response